tikv/tikv/docs/tikv-control.md

 - Local mode: use the `--db` option to specify the local TiKV data directory path

-Unless otherwise noted, all commands supports both the remote mode and the local mode.
+Unless otherwise noted, all commands support both the remote mode and the local mode.

 Additionally, `tikv-ctl` has two simple commands `--to-hex` and `--to-escaped`, which are used to make simple changes to the form of the key.